-This risk is far from theoretical.
-During the fueling process, fuel rods have to be removed from the highly radioactive reactor core.
-At this point, a heavy protective cap has been removed and the reactor core is exposed inside the dry dock.
-There is a risk of particles or gaseous matter being released into the atmosphere.
+The risk of being on a nuclear submarine is far from theoretical.
+During the refueling process, fuel rods must be removed from the highly radioactive reactor core.
+At this point, a heavy protective cap has been taken off and the reactor core is exposed inside the dry dock.
+This increases the risk of particles or gaseous matter being released into the atmosphere.

-The risk is greater at this stage, since the reactor is outside normal operating limits and any error can be very dangerous.
-For example, if moderator rods are removed by mistake instead of fuel rods, the core will become intensely radioactive.
-This would likely cause an explosion or serious fire, release radiation and could result in the death of personnel.
-This happened to a Russian Echo-class nuclear submarine during nuclear refueling in the port of Vladivostok in 1985, resulting in 10 immediate deaths and 49 radiation injuries.
+The danger is even greater at this stage, since the reactor is outside of its normal operating limits and any mistake can be extremely hazardous.
+For instance, if moderator rods are mistakenly taken out instead of fuel rods, the core will become intensely radioactive.
+This could lead to an explosion or serious fire, radiation release, and potentially the death of personnel.
+This happened to a Russian Echo-class nuclear submarine during nuclear refueling in Vladivostok in 1985, resulting in 10 immediate deaths and 49 radiation injuries.

 Rods can also jam or break, releasing their contents with the possibility of localized intense fission reactions (hot spots).
 This type of risk is more likely for extremely aged reactors up to 10 years old.
 The Navy Supply Corps has been in operation for over two centuries, ensuring that the naval fleet is always prepared and efficient.
 Here are six facts to know about it.
 The submarine remains in safe and stable conditions.